PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="5164" title="Common: Fix GetWorkingDirectory on unix" authors="tellowkrinkle" >}}

 ## Metadata

+See you in our next progress report that is the first quarterly of 2022.

 Q4 2021:
 (dev1838 to dev2185) (2021-10-01 - 2021-12-31)